 For killer garlic shrimp, make sure you check out the friendly hole-in-the-wall spot that does them the best – Sam’s Kitchen.
 It is tucked away back towards the canal but is worth leaving the beach for.

 Head to Teddy’s Bigger Burgers for creative and affordable burgers – I love the classic Hawaiian burger with teriyaki sauce and pineapple.

-Some other affordable and popular local options in Waikiki are Me’s Bar-B-Que, Marukame Udon, and Rainbow Drive-In.
+Some other affordable and popular local options in Waikiki are Marugame Udon, and Rainbow Drive-In.

-Make sure you try some Hawaiian comfort food and traditional pupu while you are in Waikiki too, you can pick up spam musubi at most ABC Stores, there are a number of places that do poke – I have heard Maguro Brothers is really good – and try loco moco at Rainbow Drive-In.
+Make sure you try some Hawaiian comfort food and traditional pupu while you are in Waikiki too, you can pick up spam musubi at most ABC Stores, there are a number of places that do poke – I have heard Maguro Brothers is really good and Foodland supermarket is consistently excellent and affordable with a wide range of options.
+Try loco moco at Rainbow Drive-In.

 Visit the Lush Grounds of the Royal Hawaiian Hotel